panxzz/NN-blackout/README.md

 This script will not check for the blackout and act like the blackout is always active.

 <h3>Live Demo</h3>
-You can see a live demonstration of the script working at <a href="http://novanetllc.org/example/">http://novanetllc.org/example/</a>
+You can see a live demonstration of the script working at http://novanetllc.org/example/